VassilyDev/BaseStation/README.md

 What’s in this Repository
 -------------------------

-This repository, BaseStation-Uno, contains a complete DCC++ Base Station sketch designed for compiling and uploading into an Arduino Uno.
+This repository, BaseStationBT, contains a complete DCC++ Base Station sketch designed for compiling and uploading into an Arduino Mega.
 All sketch files are in the folder named DCCpp_Uno.
 More information about the sketch can be found in the included PDF file.

 To utilize this sketch, simply download a zip file of this repository and open the file DCCpp_Uno.ino within the DCCpp_Uno folder using your Arduino IDE.
 Please do not rename the folder containing the sketch code, nor add any files to that folder.
 The Arduino IDE relies on the structure and name of the folder to properly display and compile the code.

-The latest production release of the Master branch is 1.2.1:
+The latest production based on release of the Master branch is 1.2.1:

 * Supports both the Arduino Uno and Arduino Mega
 * Built-in configuration for both the original Arduino Motor Shield as well as a Pololu MC33926 Motor Shield
 * Built-in configuration and support of Ethernet Shields (for use with Mega only)
+* Support for HC05/HC06 bluetooth module on Serial1

 For more information on the overall DCC++ system, please follow the links in the PDF file.